Board & Governance

 The Board

-As a co-operative and a not-for profit, the Bower is overseen by a group of directors who volunteer their time and expertise to ensure the longevity of our environmental charity.
-The Bower Board of Directors is a group as diverse and knowledgeable as the Bower’s members, and many have a long standing history with the co-op.
+As a co-operative and a not-for-profit, the Bower is overseen by a group of directors who volunteer their time and expertise to ensure the longevity of our environmental charity.
+The Bower Board of Directors is a group as diverse and knowledgeable as the Bower’s members, and many have a long-standing history with the co-op.
 The Board is elected annually by the membership at the Annual General Meeting.

 The Bower’s Current Board of Directors

-Henry McKenna – Member Director-Treasurer
+Craig Rudd – Member Director-Treasurer

-Shane Wiechnik – Member Director – Secretary
+Christine Simmons – Member Director – Secretary

 Michelle Sheather – Member Director